ionic-team/ionic-docs/versioned_docs/version-v6/react/virtual-scroll.md

 An important thing to note here is the `div` that wraps our `IonItem` component.
 When lazy loading Ionic components, there may be a few frames where the component is loaded but the styles have not loaded in.
 When this happens, the component's dimension will be `0`, and Virtuoso may throw an error.
 This is because Virtuoso needs distinct positions for each item it renders, and it cannot determine that when a component's dimension is `0`.

+## A Note on Ionic Components

+Certain Ionic Framework functionality is currently not compatible with virtual scrolling.
+Features such as collapsible large titles, `ion-infinite-scroll`, and `ion-refresher` rely on being able to scroll on `ion-content` itself, and as a result will not work when using virtual scrolling.

+We are working to improve compatibility between these components and virtual scrolling solutions.
+You can follow progress and give feedback here: https://github.com/ionic-team/ionic-framework/issues/23437.

 ## Usage with Ionic Components

 Ionic Framework requires that features such as collapsible large titles, `ion-infinite-scroll`, `ion-refresher`, and `ion-reorder-group` be used within an `ion-content`.
 To use these experiences with virtual scrolling, you must add the `.ion-content-scroll-host` class to the virtual scroll viewport.